rocky/python-xdis/README.rst

 command, and running tests from fastest to slowest.

-If you have remake_ installed, you can see the list of all tasks including tests via `remake --tasks`
+If you have remake_ installed, you can see the list of all tasks including tests via :code:`remake --tasks`

 Usage